microsoft/BotBuilder-Samples/samples/javascript_nodejs/52.teams-messaging-extensions-search-auth-config/README.md

     ngrok http -host-header=rewrite 3978
     ```

 5) Create [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework), using the current https URL you were given by running ngrok.
 NOTE: this bot requires an **OAuth Connection Settings** which can only be added from the Azure Portal.
+Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

 6) Register an AADV2 application, and add it to the Bot Registration's **OAuth Connection Settings**.
 See [Add authentication to your bot via Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication) for more information.